 In September 2021 we reconnected young learners from Primary Schools in Coventry with Blue Spaces, developing environmental awareness by exploring both the wealth and health of our waterways and oceans.
 They co-created powerful performances and artworks which provoked action amongst their peer group and communities.

 Navigate was delivered by Imagineer in partnership with Warwickshire Wildlife Trust and Canal & Rivers Trust.

 Turning the Tide’ An Ocean Fair was a family-friendly event where audiences experienced the wealth of our oceans and the major threats it faces, and how we can all play a part in Ocean recovery.
 The event included VR, sound, film, exhibition, performance and hands-on experiences.
 There was a marketplace where conversations with local, national and global environmental organisations could be had, to find out how to get involved in ocean recovery and take action in the #30×30 campaign.

 ‘Turning the Tide’ was delivered by Imagineer in partnership with Media Mania and in collaboration with our Transformation NEETS programme (16–25 year olds not in education, employment or training) to programme and deliver the event.

 CREATE Part 3

-The story starts in Egypt with the healing of a child (bitten by a snake) and a prophesy that the child’s descendants will wander the earth for 400 years, before settling in a land with no snakes.
-The descendants are the Milesians, who are forced to migrate from Egypt through Africa and Europe, eventually reaching Galicia, Northern Spain.
-They set sail from Galicia and discover the Island of Ireland occupied by the mythical, supernatural tribe of the Gods – the Tuatha Dé Danann and a mighty battle ensues.
+The mystical tale started in Egypt with the healing of a child (bitten by a snake) and a prophesy that the child’s descendants would wander the earth for 400 years, before settling in a land with no snakes.
+The descendants – the Milesians, who were forced to migrate from Egypt through Africa and Europe, eventually reaching Galicia, Northern Spain.
+They set sail from Galicia and discovered the Island of Ireland occupied by the mythical, supernatural tribe of the Gods – the Tuatha Dé Danann where a mighty battle ensued.

 Join our mailing list and keep up to date with our latest news